 Prepare to see lots of different floats and groups celebrating and representing Irish heritage.
 Watch for clans, step dancers and bagpipers, too!
 Parade participants head south down Washington Avenue and eventually stop around 1 p.m. at Seventh Street.

 Because it’s early March, dress for the weather since it may be chilly.
 It’s advised families come early to get a good viewing spot along the street.
 The event is free, so just bring yourselves and, of course, your spirit!

-For more information on the 2015 St. Patrick’s Day Parade in Royal Oak downtown, see the Metro Parent calendar listing.
+For more information on the 2016 St. Patrick’s Day Parade in downtown Royal Oak, see the Metro Parent calendar listing.